 Drujok’s added value and benefits are the following:

-– Finally, we offer high quality yet affordable solutions, since we are a group of freelancers involving much less operating costs than what web agencies have.
+- Finally, we offer high-quality yet affordable solutions, since we are a group of freelancers involving much less operating costs than what web agencies have.

 4/ How do you find your customers?

-Beside, our own websites and blogs as well as our Linkedin Group regularly drag new qualified prospects and clients.
+Besides, our own websites and blogs as well as our Linkedin Group regularly drag new qualified prospects and clients.

 5/ Nowadays, what are China’s booming markets?
-Why ?
+Why?

-– The Agri-Food industry: Food safety is an ongoing concern in China, especially since the numerous scandals that occurred in the recent years.
+– The Agri-Food industry: Food safety is an ongoing concern in China, especially since the numerous scandals that occurred in recent years.
 Chinese people, well known for being suspicious when it comes to nutrition, have greater confidence in foreign food products than in local ones.

-Moreover, imported products such as milk, cheese, meat and green products attract more and more Chinese consumers.
+Moreover, imported products such as milk, cheese, meat, and green products attract more and more Chinese consumers.

-My advices are the following:
+My advice are the following:

 - Investing in the Chinese market, whatever the sector and domain, requires lots of time before understanding the local trends and customs.
 Nowadays, to succeed in China, entrepreneurs need to bring either a new concept or a highly valuable service.

-- Finally, learning Chinese language and Chinese culture is a very important step that helps to be at ease and effective in a Chinese environment and to avoid as much as possible any kind of misunderstanding while dealing with Chinese customers, local partners and your local team.
-Indeed, a lack of awareness in those areas can easily make you think that everything goes smoothly, that every member of your team works perfectly, that your production runs without any obstacles and that all your local partners have a great opinion about you.
+- Finally, learning the Chinese language and Chinese culture is a very important step that helps to be at ease and effective in a Chinese environment and to avoid as much as possible any kind of misunderstanding while dealing with Chinese customers, local partners, and your local team.
+Indeed, a lack of awareness in those areas can easily make you think that everything goes smoothly, that every member of your team works perfectly, that your production runs without any obstacles, and that all your local partners have a great opinion about you.

 Unfortunately, it seldom happens that way.
-Unlike western way of thinking, Chinese culture is strongly influenced by a state ideology of “Social Harmony” which dates back to ancient China, to the time of Confucius.
+Unlike the western way of thinking, Chinese culture is strongly influenced by a state ideology of “Social Harmony” which dates back to ancient China, to the time of Confucius.

-In conclusion, being patient and carefully making sure that all messages spread during meetings are well understood by attendees, including by you.
+In conclusion, being patient and carefully making sure that all messages spread during meetings are well understood by attendees, including you.

 7/ What are the reasons that made you start your own business?